artynet/openwrt-stable/README.md

 Linino distribution
 ===================

-Linino is an open source distribution based on OpenWRT.
+Linino is an open source distribution based on OpenWRT Attitude Adjustment 12.09.

 The boards supported by Linino distribution are available on the webside http://www.linino.org.